The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Moduli stabilisation

 We conclude by presenting two concrete solutions to the moduli stabilisation equations, summarised in Tables \ref{t:solex} and \ref{t:solex2}.
-The choice of flux integers made in Table \ref{t:solex} gives $\braket{z}=1/2$ and $R_{4}=R_5=R_6=R_7=\braket{z}^{1/4}=0.84$, hence $R_{i}^{\alpha'}=5.28$, $i=4,\dots 7$, and we have good numerical control of the $\alpha'$ expansion.
-The equation $f'_{\text{np}}(s)=0$ has been solved numerically.
+The choice of flux integers made in Table \ref{t:solex} gives $\braket{z}=1/2$ and $R_{4}=R_5=R_6=R_7=\braket{z}^{1/4}=0.84$, hence $ \ell_{\text{KK}i}^{\alpha'}=5.28$, $i=1,2$, and we have good numerical control of the $\alpha'$ expansion.
 Note that this first solution reproduces the size of the observed cosmological constant.
 As expected, however, the string scale $M_s$ and the size of the dark dimensions are just outside the experimental bounds.

-In Table \ref{t:solex2}, we kept the same flux choices as for our first solution, but we used different Pfaffians parameters $A$, $B_3$, $b_3$, resulting in a smaller $s=38$ and, overall, a slightly smaller non-perturbative suppression.
-The cosmological constant of this solution is correspondingly larger than the observed one by roughly one order of magnitude, whilst the dark dimensions are a bit smaller and the string scale $M_s$ falls within the experimentally allowed range.
+In Table \ref{t:solex2}, we kept the same flux choices as for our first solution, but adjusted the Pfaffians slightly resulting, overall, in a slightly smaller non-perturbative suppression.
+The cosmological constant of this solution is correspondingly larger than the observed one by roughly three orders of magnitude, whilst the dark dimensions and the string scale $M_s$ fall within the experimentally allowed range.